Generalization of spectral bulk-boundary correspondence: Generalized SBBC

 The concept of SBBC can also be applied to nonsuperconducting systems.
 In this subsection, we first discuss the relationship between $F(z)$ and the DOS for an SSH model with chiral symmetry, which is a model for polyacetylene~\cite{PhysRevLett.42.1698,PhysRevB.22.2099}.
 Then, we discuss the SBBC for an SSH model with a nonzero value of chemical potential, which breaks the chiral symmetry.

 The SSH model has two sublattices in the unit cell.
 The Hamiltonian is given by

 where A and B denote the sublattices, and $\tau_j$ with $j=1,2,3$ is a Pauli matrix in the sublattice space.
 Here, the chiral operator is $\Gamma=\tau_3$, and only the diagonal elements of the chiral operator are nonzero.
-The SSH model becomes topologically nontrivial when $t_2/t_1>1$, as characterized by the nonzero winding number.
+The SSH model becomes topologically nontrivial when $t_2/t_1>1$ for non-negative $t_1$ and $t_2$, as characterized by the nonzero winding number.
+The phase boundary is characterized by the winding number $W$ and the Berry phase $\theta$: